 We are a "foreign private issuer," as defined by the SEC.
 As a result, in accordance with Nasdaq listing requirements, we may rely on home country governance requirements and certain exemptions thereunder rather than complying with Nasdaq corporate governance standards.
-While we expect to voluntarily follow most Nasdaq corporate governance rules, we may choose to take advantage of the following limited exemptions:
+While we voluntarily follow most Nasdaq corporate governance rules, we may choose to take advantage of the following limited exemptions:

-- exemption from filing quarterly reports on Form 10-Q containing unaudited financial and other specified information or current reports on Form 8-K upon the occurrence of specified significant events: - exemption from Section 16 rules requiring insiders to file public reports of their securities ownership and trading activities and providing for liability for insiders who profit from trades in a short period of time; - exemption from the Nasdaq requirement necessitating disclosure of any waivers of the Code of Conduct for directors and executive officers; - exemption from the requirement to obtain shareholder approval for certain issuances of securities, including shareholder approval of share option plans; - exemption from the requirement that our audit committee have review and oversight responsibilities over all "related party transactions," as defined in Item 7.B of Form 20-F; - exemption from the requirement that our board of directors have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - · exemption from the requirement to have independent director oversight of director nominations.
+- exemption from filing quarterly reports on Form 10-Q containing unaudited financial and other specified information or current reports on Form 8-K upon the occurrence of specified significant events: - exemption from Section 16 rules requiring insiders to file public reports of their securities ownership and trading activities and providing for liability for insiders who profit from trades in a short period of time: - exemption from the Nasdaq requirement necessitating disclosure of any waivers of the Code of Conduct for directors and executive officers: - exemption from the requirement to obtain shareholder approval for certain issuances of securities, including shareholder approval of share option plans; - exemption from the requirement that our audit committee have review and oversight responsibilities over all "related party transactions," as defined in Item 7.B of Form 20-F;

+- exemption from the requirement that our board of directors have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - exemption from the requirement to have independent director oversight of director nominations.

 Furthermore, Nasdaq Rule 5615(a)(3) provides that a foreign private issuer may rely on home country corporate governance practices in lieu of certain of the rules in the Nasdaq Rule 5600 Series and Rule 5250(d).
-We intend to follow Swedish corporate governance practices in lieu of Nasdaq corporate governance requirements as follows:
+We follow Swedish corporate governance practices in lieu of Nasdaq corporate governance requirements as follows:

-We do not intend to follow Nasdaq Rule 5620(e) regarding quorum requirements applicable to meetings of shareholders.
+- We do not follow Nasdaq Rule 5620(e) regarding quorum requirements applicable to meetings of shareholders.
 Such quorum requirements are not required under Swedish law.
-The Swedish Companies Act (SFS 2005:551) and our articles of association, that will be in effect upon a resolution by a shareholders' meeting and following registration by the Swedish Companies Registration Office, prior to completion of this offering, will provide alternative quorum requirements that are generally applicable to meetings of shareholders.

-- We do not intend to follow Nasdaq Rule 5605(b)(2), which requires that independent directors regularly meet in executive sessions where only independent directors are present.
-Our independent directors may choose to meet in executive sessions at their discretion. - We do not intend to follow Nasdaq Rule 5605(d) regarding the composition of the remuneration committee. - We do not intend to follow Nasdaq Rule 5605(e) regarding the composition of the nominating committee.
+The Swedish Companies Act (SFS 2005:551) and our articles of association provide alternative quorum requirements that are generally applicable to meetings of shareholders. - We do not follow Nasdaq Rule 5605(b)(2), which requires that independent directors regularly meet in executive sessions where only independent directors are present.
+Our independent directors may choose to meet in executive sessions at their discretion. - We do not follow Nasdaq Rule 5605(d) regarding the composition of the remuneration committee. - We do not follow Nasdaq Rule 5605(e) regarding the composition of the nominating committee.